-- Special Damages are a category of damages claimed which include the cost of the current and future medical treatment that you require as a result of the medical negligence.
-For example, future care costs such as nursing care, home and vehicle adaptations, ongoing treatment with specialist practitioners and counselling etc.
+Special Damages are a category of damages claimed which include the cost of the current and future medical treatment that you require as a result of the medical negligence.
+For example, future care costs such as nursing care, home and vehicle adaptations, ongoing treatment with specialist practitioners and counseling etc.

-- The Court will take into consideration any loss of earnings that the plaintiff may have suffered and may suffer into the future.
+The Court will take into consideration any loss of earnings that the plaintiff may have suffered and may suffer in the future.
 In some cases, those who have suffered injury as a result of medical negligence may be unable to work.

 What are the Legal Time Limits for Medical Negligence Claim?

 The legal time limits on how long you have to make a medical negligence claim are called The Statutes of Limitation.
 It varies depending on the situation.

 Generally, the patient who has sustained the injury or illness due to the medical negligence of a medical practitioner / professional has two years from the date of the accident to pursue a compensation claim.
 Or two years from the date of knowledge of when the injury or illness was sustained as a result of medical negligence.

 A child (minor, under 18 years old) legally cannot pursue a medical negligence claim by themselves.
 They can legally pursue the claim two years less a day from the date of their 18th birthday.

 Alternatively, the parent or guardian of the child can pursue a medical negligence claim on behalf of the child before their 18th birthday, if they wish to do so.
 They can do so after the date of knowledge of the injury or illness sustained was a result of medical negligence by the medical professional.
 Your solicitor would be able to advise you on the correct course of action for you depending on your case.